laravel/docs/routing.md

 <a name="route-model-binding"></a>
 ## Route Model Binding

-Laravel route model binding provides a convenient way to inject class instances into your routes.
-For example, instead of injecting a user's ID, you can inject the entire `User` class instance that matches the given ID.
+Laravel route model binding provides a convenient way to inject model instances into your routes.
+For example, instead of injecting a user's ID, you can inject the entire `User` model instance that matches the given ID.

 ### Implicit Binding

-Laravel will automatically resolve type-hinted Eloquent model's defined in routes or controller actions whose variable name's match a route segment name.
+Laravel will automatically resolve type-hinted Eloquent model's defined in routes or controller actions whose variable names match a route segment name.
 For example:

-    Route::get('/api/users/{user}', function (App\User $user) {
+    Route::get('api/users/{user}', function (App\User $user) {
         return $user->email;
     });

-In this example, since the Eloquent type-hinted `$user` variable defined on the route matches the `{user}` segment in the route's URI, Laravel will automatically inject the model instance that has an ID matching the corresponding value in the request URI.
+In this example, since the Eloquent type-hinted `$user` variable defined on the route matches the `{user}` segment in the route's URI, Laravel will automatically inject the model instance that has an ID matching the corresponding value from the request URI.

+If a matching model instance is not found in the database, a 404 HTTP response will be automatically generated.

+#### Customizing The Key Name

 If you would like the implicit model binding to use a database column other than `id` when retrieving models, you may override the `getRouteKeyName` method on your Eloquent model: